 Heindl, Hans and Greenwell, Pamela and Weingarten, Noam and Kiss, Tamas and Terstyanszky, Gabor and Weinzierl, Robert O.J.
 (2011) Cation-? interactions induce kinking of a molecular hinge in the RNA polymerase bridge-helix domain.
 Biochemical Society Transactions, 39 (1). pp. 31-35.
 ISSN 0300-5127Full text not available from this repository.

 RNAPs (RNA polymerases) are complex molecular machines that contain a highly conserved catalytic site surrounded by conformationally flexible domains.
 High-throughput mutagenesis in the archaeal model system Methanocaldococcus jannaschii has demonstrated that the nanomechanical properties of one of these domains, the bridge-helix, exert a key regulatory role on the rate of the NAC (nucleotide-addition cycle).
 Mutations that increase the probability and/or half-life of kink formation in the BH-HC (bridge-helix C-terminal hinge) cause a substantial increase in specific activity ('superactivity').
 Fully atomistic molecular dynamics simulations show that kinking of the BH-HC appears to be driven by cation-? interactions and involve amino acid side chains that are exceptionally highly conserved in all prokaryotic and eukaryotic species.

-University of Westminster > Electronics and Computer Science, School of
+University of Westminster > Science and Technology > Electronics and Computer Science, School of (No longer in use)

 |Date Deposited:||28 Jan 2011 09:44|

 |Last Modified:||28 Jan 2011 09:44|